-At the Emory Sarcoma Center, located at Emory University Hospital Midtown, we have a multidisciplinary team of clinicians that has a specific interest and expertise in the diagnosis, assessment, and treatment of patients with bone, soft-tissue, and retroperitoneal sarcomas.
-Our team includes: surgical oncologists, orthopedic oncologists, thoracic surgeons, sarcoma medical and radiation oncologists, musculoskeletal radiologists, sarcoma pathologists, and palliative care specialists.
+At the Emory Sarcoma Center, located at Emory University Hospital Midtown, we have a multidisciplinary team of clinicians that has a specific clinical interest and expertise in the diagnosis, assessment, and treatment of patients with bone, soft-tissue, and retroperitoneal sarcomas.
+Our team includes: sarcoma pathologists, surgical oncologists, orthopedic oncologists, thoracic surgeons, sarcoma medical and radiation oncologists, musculoskeletal radiologists, and supportive oncology specialists.

-Our sarcoma team meets weekly at the sarcoma multidisciplinary conference to discuss cases, review treatment plans, and assess clinical trial eligibility.
+Our sarcoma team meets on a weekly-basis at a multidisciplinary tumor conference to discuss individual cases by reviewing pathology slides, treatment plans, and assessing clinical trial eligibility.

 The benefits of our multidisciplinary and highly-experienced sarcoma team include:

-- Access to clinicians and surgeons who rank among the top cancer experts in the world with expertise in all types of sarcoma including unique cases such as sacral chordomas, retroperitoneal sarcomas, and radiation-induced sarcomas.
+- Access to clinicians and surgeons who rank among the top cancer specialists in the world with expertise in all types of sarcoma including unique cases such as sacral chordomas, retroperitoneal sarcomas, and radiation-induced sarcomas.